adamjohndbenitez/L0gN3/README.md

 ## Description
 mini scratch simple personal project that focus on range of web, mobile, data security, ai. implementation with modern tech-stacks (front-end, back-end, api, database, etc.).
 Covers broad focus on architecture and engineering process.

+## User Requirements and Business Goals
+A user will be able to login and log into his life log app.
+This app targets the end users log whether it is for personal notes, action required check list, keeping passwords in a safe place like a securing it in vault, and also targets health care data like high blood pressure hypertension logging, or sugar level glucose monitoring, daily intake of maintenance medicine (notification).
+As well as logging personal budgets and expenses tracking.
+It helps the user to work on his sensitive data, help monitor health, and help track finances.
+These are the main temples of this life log app.

 ---
 # System design and Architecture